gblanchard4/qiime_secondary_analysis/README.md

-#qiime_secondary_analysis

-The script expects both qiime 1.7 and 1.8 to be install.
-This script uses our convention of qiime17/qiime18 to load them into the path.
+#Qiime Secondary Analysis

+The script expects Qiime 1.7, 1.8, & 1.9 to be installed.
+I have an alias to each Qiime install's `activate.sh`, these are qiime17, qiime18, and qiime19.
+You can pass the path to the activate file with the

 ## Help:
 ```